CXX-Qt - Getting Started

 You'll need to have the following tools installed:

-We unfortunately cannot list all ways to install these tools on all platforms.
+We unfortunately cannot list every way to install these tools on all platforms.
 Please make sure you have installed the right toolchains before following this guide!

 What this guide covers